25 Dog Breeds That Don’t Shed (That Much)

 You’ll recognize a West Highland White Terrier (aka “Westie”) by its white coat, which, happily, hardly sheds.
 A sturdy little breed, Westies are intelligent, loyal, happy, and highly entertaining due to their curiosity and independent streak.
 That also means they can be challenging to train.
 But they’ll keep you laughing while they’re blatantly ignoring your commands, so there’s that.

 If you’re always cold, you’ll feel a real connection with a Yorkshire Terrier (aka “Yorkie”).
 Perhaps the smallest non-shedder on this list of dogs that don’t shed, Yorkies range in size from itsy bitsy (3 pounds) to teeny-tiny (7 pounds).
 Independent, smart, and affectionate, they have a surprising amount of energy for their size.
-Be sure to give them lots of opportunities to socialize as puppies if you want them to be friendlier as adults.
+Be sure to give these dogs that don’t shed a lot plenty of opportunities to socialize as puppies if you want them to be friendlier as adults.
 You’ll also want to avoid these 12 other puppy training mistakes.